Service Desk: Definition, Tasks and Benefits

 So much for the Service Desk definition.
 As a subset of ITSM, the Service Desk does the following:

-What Functions does a Service Desk offer?
+What functions does a Service Desk offer?

-The Service Desk covers a wide range of functions and is thus intended to act as the main point of contact for all IT requirements.
+The Service Desk covers a wide range of functions and is intended to act as the main point of contact for all IT requirements.
 Thus, the Service Desk plays a central role in the technology ecosystem and in the IT Service Management infrastructure.

 Examples of organizational frameworks include: